scalar-labs/scalar-terraform/examples/aws/README.md

 # Make sure to do this after used !!!
 $ terraform destroy --var-file example.tfvars
 ```

+Note: Don't forget to `terraform destroy` to the environment you created after used.

 Please check out [Scalar DL Getting Started](https://scalardl.readthedocs.io/en/latest/getting-started/) to understand how to interact with the environment.